-Excavation of soil for preparing sample pitches
+Excavation of soil for preparing sample cricket pitches

-Then after preliminary investigations and tests, a site for 2 sample pitches of size 5 x 5 ft were selected in UET stadium.
+Then after preliminary investigations and tests, a site for 2 sample pitches of size 5 x 5 ft were selected in the UET stadium.
 The depth of excavation was 14 inches According to Pakistan Cricket Board’s (PCB) recommendations.

-After excavation sand, gravels and crush of thickness 2’’, 4’’ and 2’’ respectively were laid following Pakistan Cricket Board (PCB) standards.
+After excavation sand, gravels, and crush of thickness 2’’, 4’’, and 2’’ respectively were laid following Pakistan Cricket Board (PCB) standards.
 Then on the top of these, layers of soil had to be placed.
 A layer of topsoil must be 6 inches after compaction.
 Therefore first 9’’ deep layer was placed to achieve the depth of 6 inches after compaction.
 The topsoil could not be laid in different layers because layering would render the pitch dead owing to disconnections between the soil layer.

 The utilization of Clay and Silt in Different Proportions to make the top layer

 It was discussed earlier that soil that comes directly in contact with a cricket ball and atmosphere has a vital role in the performance of any pitch.
 Clay is a material that becomes very hard upon drying, and it does not remain passive and becomes alive when the ball strikes it.
-Antagonizing clay there is also a material called as “Silt” that is also present in every soil, but it does not yield hardness and activeness to pitch.
+Antagonizing clay there is also a material called “Silt” that is also present in every soil, but it does not yield hardness and activeness to pitch.

 After constructing pitches, rollers were used to roll down and compact the pitches.
 Rollers not only compact the pitch but also let the moisture leave the pitch by coming out on the surface after compaction.
 Medium and heavy rollers of weight 508 kg and 1014 kg respectively were utilized for compaction.
 The purpose of these rollers was also to deal with the issue of cracking.